I Think My Gmail Was Hacked! How To Secure Your Email

 The scary truth is that your Gmail account is a hot target for scammers and hackers — and it’s relatively easy for them to take over your account if you don’t have security measures in place beyond a basic password.

-Cybercriminals can use a hacked email account to scam your contacts, blackmail you with sensitive information, or request password resets and two-factor authentication (2FA) codes for other accounts — including your bank and financial accounts.
+Email accounts hacked in similar ways may be used to scam your contacts, extort you, or request password resets and two-factor authentication (2FA) codes for other accounts — including your bank or other financial accounts.

 How To Tell If Your Gmail Account Was Hacked